 PTLens is software that corrects lens pincushion/barrel distortion, vignetting, chromatic aberration, and perspective.
-The following are supported:

 View examples of PTLens at work and download the software for a free 10 image trial.
 PTLens has been reviewed in many languages including German, French, Italian, and Japanese.
-Designed to correct distortion in architectural photographs, PTLens is illustrated in Jeff Lynch's blog, David Young's experience with the Olympus 12-40mm lens, and Ian Bramham's published image.
+Designed to correct distortion in architectural photographs, PTLens is illustrated in Jeff Lynch's blog, David Young's experience with the Olympus 12–40mm lens, Andrew Childress' tutorial, and Ian Bramham's published image.
 See what others say about PTLens at DPReview.

 Nobody volunteered so on September 19, 2002, I released version 1.0 of PTLens.
 Several years and 30,000 lines of source code later PTLens has evolved from a simple DOS command-line program to an easy-to-use application and Photoshop plug-in that corrects distortion, vignetting, chromatic aberration, and perspective.